satpapadias/satalia-ds-challenge-truth-ft/README.md

 AGENT_TOKEN="another-secure-random-string"

 # --- Pipeline Behavior ---
 # Weight on the fine-tuned predictor when both answer (log-odds pool).
-1.0 defers to it.
+# Note: A value of 1.0 explicitly bypasses the log-odds combination and delegates entirely to the fine-tuned model.
 POOL_WEIGHT=1.0
 # Maximum number of statements per /verify request.
 # NOTE: Set this to a lower number (e.g., 2) for local testing to avoid 1 MiB SSE stream limits from the Explainer agent.